ryardley/quick-docker-test/README.md

-This tests using QUIC to connect two containers in docker swarm.
+This tests using QUIC to connect two containers in a single node docker swarm.

 ## Usage